 School Academic Interventions Practices

-A growing body of research has emerged that demonstrates that social and emotional skills are essential to students’ learning and life outcomes.
+A growing body of research has emerged that demonstrates that well-being and connectedness skills are essential to students’ learning and life outcomes.
 The resources below provide LEAs and schools with tools to determine programs and curriculum that would positively impact the students and families that they serve.

 How Social-Emotional Learning Helps Children Succeed